Which city is cheaper, Amsterdam or Bucharest?

 Both Amsterdam and Bucharest are popular destinations to visit in the summer with plenty of activities.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.
 Also, most visitors come to Amsterdam for the city activities, the music scene, and the family-friendly experiences during these months.

 Bucharest is a little warmer than Amsterdam in the summer.
-The temperature in Bucharest is usually 23°C (73°F) in July, and Amsterdam stays around 17°C (62°F).
+The daily temperature in Bucharest averages around 23°C (73°F) in July, and Amsterdam fluctuates around 17°C (62°F).

 It's quite sunny in Amsterdam.
 The sun comes out a lot this time of the year in Bucharest.
 Bucharest usually receives more sunshine than Amsterdam during summer.
 Bucharest gets 289 hours of sunny skies, while Amsterdam receives 204 hours of full sun in the summer.